Sociology BSc (Hons) – 2022 entry

 Modules listed are indicative, reflecting the information available at the time of publication.
-Modules may be subject to teaching availability and/or student demand.
+Please note that modules may be subject to teaching availability, student demand and/or class size caps.

-Please note: If there is an optional Professional Training placement as part of your course, you can view the full module listing for this on the relevant programme specification.
+Please note: If there is an optional Professional Training placement as part of your course you can view the full module listing for this on the relevant programme specification.

-Timetables are normally available one month before the start of the semester.
+Course timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday – Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
-Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the course administrators.
 View our Timetabling Policy (PDF).

-You will benefit from a range of teaching methods, including group tutorials, projects and workshops, as well as lectures and classes.
+You’ll benefit from a range of teaching methods, including group tutorials, projects and workshops, as well as lectures and classes.
 We find that our students learn most effectively in this environment, and projects will contribute to the development of your personal skills in leadership, effective communication and analytical ability.

-There may be occasions when the delivery of your teaching is supported by postgraduate research students.
+There may be occasions when the delivery of your teaching is supported by graduate teaching assistants.
 The University has a set of procedures that govern the use of postgraduate research students in this way.

-Modules are assessed individually and credits are awarded for the successful completion of each one.
-Assessment takes place through a combination of examination and/or coursework, practical examinations and reports.
-Check individual module information to see full details at a module level.
+We assess modules individually and award credits for the successful completion of each one.
+Assessment takes place through a combination of examination and/or coursework, practical examinations, presentations and essays.

 Contact hours can vary across our modules.
 Full details of the contact hours for each module are available from the University of Surrey's module catalogue.
 See the modules section for more information.